ymiuraaa/ymiuraaa.github.io/content/side-quests/_index.md

 one that's more technical

-one that will make you go "huh???" and be weirded out 💀
+one that will make you go "huh???" and be weirded out :skull:

 check them out!